Explore our latest thought leadership, ideas, and insights on the issues that are shaping the future of business and society.

-Barbara Schafarczyk is a service delivery manager for an automotive customer at Capgemini.
-Last October, she had the opportunity to get involved in the Social Academy week in Germany, during which she could share digital promotion skills with not-for-profit organizations.
+Barbara Schafarczyk is a service delivery manager for an automotive client at Capgemini.
+In October 2020, she had the opportunity to get involved in the Social Academy week in Germany, during which she was able to share digital promotion skills with not-for-profit organizations.

 Barbara feels that doing CSR is like becoming Robin Hood.
 “You’re not taking away anything, but you’re enriching people’s lives.
 And you do feel heroic once you get involved because, honestly, you can find yourself changing someone’s life for the better.”